youkai-pl/lanchat/README.md

 ## Future updates

 I will not continue development of Lanchat after 2.10 release.
-Any bugs including security will not be fixed.
-Please consider use alternatives.
+Any bugs or security issues will not be fixed.
+Please consider using alternatives.

 ## Introduction